conartist6/sequins/README.md

 -   **Type coercion**: Sequins makes it super easy to convert between its data types!
 -   **Work with objects, if you need!**: `Seq({foo: 1}).map(x => ++x).toObject() // {foo: 2}`
 -   **group, flatten**: When you need them, do you really want to dig out lodash?
 Bonus: `reverse`!
+-   **Derive classes**: Extending Map and Set is part of es6, yet the pattern cannot be transpiled to es5.
+Sequins classes can always be safely extended.

 ## Differences from Immutable